adlez27/Label2OTO/readme.md

 This script converts embedded wav markers or Audacity label files to oto.ini for UTAU.
 Drag and drop a prepared voicebank folder onto main.py to run.

 ## Labels
 The script first attempts to read markers embedded in the wav files, created using [ocenaudio](https://www.ocenaudio.com/).
+These embedded markers are in the form of XML data slapped onto the end of the WAV file rather than the more standard cue points.

-If invalid markers or no markers are found, it will look for a text file with the same name as the wav file.
+If invalid markers or no markers are found, it will look for a backup text file with the same name as the wav file.
 Correctly formatted label files can be created with:
 - Audacity
 - DarkAudacity
-- Other Audacity forks that use the same label format as Audacity
+- Other Audacity forks that still use the same format for label files

 The required markers are:
 - For each phoneme